Teamwork, Networking are Key Takeaways from 2024 Army Best Medic Competition

 |0

-This work, Teamwork, Networking are Key Takeaways from 2024 Army Best Medic Competition [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Teamwork, Networking are Key Takeaways from 2024 Army Best Medic Competition, by Paul Lagasse, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT